 Simple English definitions for legal terms

-Read a random definition: ten-day rule
+Read a random definition: self-proved will

 The nonapportionment rule is a legal principle that applies to oil and gas leases.
 It states that if a piece of land is leased for mineral extraction and is later divided into smaller parcels, the royalties earned from the lease will only go to the owner of the original leased land where the producing well is located.
 For example, if a person named Grey leased their land to Wainwright for oil extraction, and later sold half of the land to Svenson, only Wainwright would be entitled to the royalties earned from the oil well.
 This rule is different from the apportionment rule, which would require the royalties to be divided among all the landowners.